HDarvish/HDarvish.github.io/README.md

 3. Edit your projects at file of `projects.md`, `_data/projects.json` and inside path of `_project/` _(for detail project)_.
 4. Edit about yourself inside file of `about.md`

+### Note
+It seems that you can not make this repo private! if you do so, you lost your website.
+Then, if you change the default to the public again, you must change some items in the repo to have your webite back (like just adding some comments)!

 ### How to Use?

 **a.
 Add new Category**